File Transfers¶

 | init | Job is newly created and is initialising, total file size is measured. | |

-| waiting | Job is blocked and waiting for resources to become available, for example jobs ahead in queue or a server/client coming online / getting enabled. | YES |
+| waiting | Job is blocked and waiting for resources to become available, for example jobs ahead in the queue, or a server/client coming online or being enabled. | YES |

 | running | Job is working, files are being transferred or compute tasks are executed. | |